Below is a list of degree requirements for the Master of Arts in Couples & Family Therapy degree.

 *Students who do not complete the clinical requirements for graduation by the end of the clinical sequence (Clinical VI) may be required to take additional clinical courses until requirements are met.

-** If you have an advanced degree in theology, please talk with your advisor or the admissions coordinator about waiving the theological courses.
+** If you have an advanced degree in theology, please talk with your advisor or the admissions coordinator about waiving the spiritual integration courses.